In a bowl or zip top bag, toss beef with 1 ½ tsp salt, 1 tsp pepper, and 2 tbsp flour.

 4 cups beef broth, 1 cup Guinness beer

 Add the herbs, brown sugar, Worcestershire, and potatoes and cover the pot.
+Cook for 1 hour.
 Note: cooking the potatoes this way will cause them to thicken the stew a little.
 If you’d rather have your potatoes less done, you can add them to the stew with the cabbage.

 ¼ green cabbage head